The President spoke today in the Roosevelt Room on S&P’s downgrade of the U.S. government’s credit rating from AAA to AA.

 - The President began his negotiations with the Speaker only after Republican leaders made clear that a debt limit increase must be accompanied by equal or greater spending cuts.

-Had Congressional Republicans not taken a clean debt limit increase hostage, there is no way Washington would have [promised to] cut [future] discretionary spending as much as it just did.
+Had Congressional Republicans not taken a clean debt limit increase hostage, there is no way Washington would have

 The legislative threat was necessary to achieve spending cuts and deficit reduction.